-“At the outset I had imagined The Crown running for six seasons but now that we have begun work on the stories for season 5 it has become clear to me that this is the perfect time and place to stop,” Morgan said in a statement, according to Deadline.
+“At the outset I had imagined The Crown running for six seasons but now that we have begun work on the stories for Season Five it has become clear to me that this is the perfect time and place to stop,” Morgan said in a statement, according to Deadline.

-“To be clear, Series 6 will not bring us any closer to present-day—it will simply enable us to cover the same period in greater detail,” Morgan sadly added, crushing my hopes of a Meghan and Harry season.
+“To be clear, Series Six will not bring us any closer to present-day—it will simply enable us to cover the same period in greater detail,” Morgan sadly added, crushing my hopes of a Meghan and Harry season.
 NOOOO.

 News from the palace: we can confirm there will be a sixth (and final) season of @TheCrownNetflix, in addition to the previously announced five!